argilla-io/argilla-python/docs/tutorials/rag_llm.md

 ---
-# icon: material/emoticon-happy
-# status: new
+status: new
 description: This tutorial demonstrates how to create a pipeline for the LLM model using the RAG architecture.
 tags:
+  - level:advanced
+  - type:generative
-  - RAG
+  - technique:RAG
+links:
-  - Generative
+  - plugins/search.md
-# hide:
-#   - tags
+  - insiders/index.md#how-to-become-a-sponso
 ---

-# RAG: Optimizing LLM generations
+# RAG: Optimizing LLM for generation